jonnyhoeven/justme.dev/projects/dmx-control.md

 Challenges and Considerations

-- While DMX is a powerful tool for lighting control, it does come with its share of challenges, such as signal interference, addressing conflicts, and compatibility issues between different fixtures and controllers.
+- While DMX is a powerful tool for lighting control, it does come with its share of challenges, such as signal interference, addressing conflicts and compatibility issues between different fixtures and controllers.
 It is essential to have a solid understanding of DMX principles and troubleshooting techniques to effectively manage these challenges and create seamless lighting experiences.
   Conclusion